halfhp/ScalaSpringExperiment/README.md

 [![build](https://github.com/halfhp/ScalaSpringExperiment/actions/workflows/build.yml/badge.svg)](https://github.com/halfhp/ScalaSpringExperiment/actions/workflows/build.yml)
 [![Codix](https://codix.io/gh/badge/halfhp/ScalaSpringExperiment)](https://codix.io/gh/repo/halfhp/ScalaSpringExperiment)
 # Overview
 Demonstrates using Spring Framework with Scala 3.

+This codebase attempts to provide a sample project that includes working implementations of the most commonly used elements in a performant modern REST API (authn/authz, JWT, async programming, unit & integration tests, etc.) while remaining as simple and easy to understand as possible.

-The biggest headaches of upgrading from Scala 2.13 to Scala 3 has been with the level of compatibility tools like IntellIJ offer, and the relatively small market share it has of Scala projects and libraries.
+The biggest headaches of moving from Scala 2.x to Scala 3 have been with the level of compatibility tools like IntellIJ offer, and the relatively small market share it has of Scala projects and libraries.
 Builds sometimes slow to a crawl, hang, or randomly fail, only to succeed after a second or third retry.

 The jury is still out on whether the migration is worthwhile for established projects, but I do feel that Scala 3 has reached the point